 The aim of this subject is to ensure you have a well-planned and professional looking online portfolio ready for use when applying for work.
 In this subject, you will learn about the standards your portfolio should meet and how to best showcase your work and skills.
 You'll then create the online framework to house your portfolio and upload your work.
 This subject is an ongoing process which will run throughout the second year of study.
 This helps you develop a suite of work which best showcases your skills and incorporates improvements from feedback.

-• Conduct research and identify promotion opportunities, target audience and audience requirements.

-- Create a competent and accurate strategic plan for meeting your specific goals and opportunities. - Identify and utilize available online opportunities and resources, as they relate to marketing and promotion. - Understand how to successfully work under a freelance and or contract employment arrangement. - Create an engaging and professionally presented portfolio website, which accurately showcases your skill-set. - Understand how to create a "Resume", a "Letter of Introduction" and a "Cover Letter", which is tailored to a specific position and / or employer. - Identify and implement key considerations when planning your portfolio and show-reel, based on your specific goals and on your observations of your competitors. - Identify and adhere to the industry-accepted standards and conventions, as they apply to the presentation of portfolios, for show-reels and applications. - Identify and implement successful practices for positively engaging your relevant online community to build a strong online presence.
+OPPR 201 - Online Professional Portfolio Knowledge and Skills Conduct research and identify promotion opportunities, target audience and audience requirements.
+Create a competent and accurate strategic plan for meeting your specific goals and opportunities.
+Identify and utilize available online opportunities and resources, as they relate to marketing and promotion.
+Understand how to successfully work under a freelance and or contract employment arrangement.
+Create an engaging and professionally presented portfolio website, which accurately showcases your skill-set.
+Understand how to create a "Resume", a "Letter of Introduction" and a "Cover Letter", which is tailored to a specific position and / or employer.
+Identify and implement key considerations when planning your portfolio and show- reel, based on your specific goals and on your observations of your competitors.
+Identify and adhere to the industry-accepted standards and conventions, as they apply to the presentation of portfolios, for show-reels and applications.
+Identify and implement successful practices for positively engaging your relevant online community to build a strong online presence.

-Associate in Occupational Studies in 3D Animation and VFX for Film (78 semester credit hours) (CIP Code 10.0304) Cohort 2019
+Associate in Occupational Studies in Screen and Media - 3D Animation and VFX for Film

-The Advanced Diploma of Screen and Media in Screen and Media - 3D animation and VFX for Film is a two-year, full-time course for students who want to work in film, TV or visual effects.
+Associate in Occupational Studies in Screen and Media: 3D Animation and VFX for Film adds an academic component to produce a well-rounded student with academic and technical skills needed for success in the work environment.
+The Associates degree is a two and a half year, full-time course for students who want to work in film, TV or visual effects.
 It is a practical course designed to give students the best technical training to work as 3D artists using the latest state-of-the-art technology.
-The Associate in Occupational Studies in Screen and Media - 3D Animation and VFX for Film adds an academic component to produce a well-rounded student with academic and technical skills needed for success in the work environment.